weslgeorge/Targeted-PYR1-Library-Design-App/README.md

 ### Downloading files

   Finally make sure to download both the `Oligos.fasta` file and `Oligo summary data` file in the from the sidebar once all tabs have been opened and the library is to your liking.
 The oligos fasta file will generate a list of oligos that can be submitted to Twist bioscience orders and have the naming convention of >LIBRARY\_`input library name`\_PYR1\_`PYR1 type`\_FRAG\_`Block number`\_mutation1:mutation2:mutation3:mutation4_PRI\_`barcode primers`.
-The `Oligo summary data` will download an excel file that contains sheets including the mutation matrix used to generate the library, oligo summary information, and a table of the oligos and the barcodes used.
+The `Oligo summary data` will download an excel file that contains sheets including the sequence profile used to generate the library, oligo summary information, and a table of the oligos and the barcodes used.

 ## App Citations